 (vii) After 180 days from the receipt of the resolution or decision on the dissolution as prescribed in Clause 3 of this Article without further comments on the dissolution from the enterprise or written objections from relevant parties or within 5 working days from the receipt of the dissolution dossier, the business registration authority shall update the status of the enterprise on the National Database on Enterprise Registration;

-Bankruptcy is the legal status of an insolvent enterprise or cooperative (having failed to meet the debt liability for 3 months from the deadline for repayment) which is declared bankrupt by the People's Court.
+4. Bankruptcy of enterprise Bankruptcy is the legal status of an insolvent enterprise or cooperative (having failed to meet the debt liability for 3 months from the deadline for repayment) which is declared bankrupt by the People's Court.

-(i) Creditors (in case the duration of 3 months commencing from the due date of the debt expires but the enterprise still fails to make the payment).
+4.1.
+Peoples who have the right to request for the bankruptcy declaration of an enterprise (i) Creditors (in case the duration of 3 months commencing from the due date of the debt expires but the enterprise still fails to make the payment).

 (ii) Employees, grassroots trade union, superior trade union in direct charge of the grassroots level where the grassroots trade union has not yet been established (In case the duration of 3 months commencing from the date of salary payment and the due date of other debts owed to employees expires but the enterprise still fails to make the payments).